Version: v5

 iOS

-You need to add the public key to ios/<appName>/Info.plist under the name RepackPublicKey.
+Add the public key to ios/<appName>/Info.plist under the name RepackPublicKey.
 Add the following to your Info.plist and then copy the contents of code-signing.pem.pub and paste them inside of the <string> tags:

 Info.plist